qiujiaming315/traffic-shaping-network-simulator/README.md

 The simulator takes as input flow routes and profiles.
 Before running the simulation, you need to first generate the input data.

-We provide scripts that facilitate generating network route and flow profile.
+We provide scripts that facilitate generating flow route and flow profile.
 They are available in `create_route.py` and `create_flow.py` located in the `input/` sub-directory.
 Each script allows you to either specify your own input data or generate data using the build-in functions.
 You can try these different options by modifying the `__main__` function (with some example codes included) of each script.

 Once you modified the `__main__` function according to the desired configurations, you can directly run those scripts through command lines.